1 9 5 3 (UK)

 But the success of the series was due to more than Kneale’s script.
 The production and direction were pioneering, dispensing with the theatricality of existing small-screen drama.

-Broadcast live from tiny studios in West London, the performances can seem a little stagey to the modern eye, yet the ambition of the production cannot be faulted.
+Broadcast live from tiny studios in West London, the performances can seem a little stagey to the modern eye, yet the production’s ambition cannot be faulted.

 All three Quatermass serials were adapted for the big screen by Hammer Studios.